 How to install Solid Pod?

-Gives people and their applications permission to read or write Every time you open a new application, you don't have to fill in your data anymore: it is read from your POD with your permission.
+Gives people and their applications permission to read or write in parts of your Solid POD.
+Whenever you open a new application, you don't have to fill in your data anymore: it is read from your POD with your permission.
 Things saved through one application are available in another: you never have to synchronize, because your data stays with you .